 This post may contain affiliate links, which means I'll receive a commission if you purchase through my link, at no extra cost to you.
 Please see my legal page for more details.

-Quebec City is a peaceful and beautiful place which captures the changing of the season so spectacularly .
+Quebec City is a peaceful and beautiful place that captures the changing of the season so spectacularly.
 It makes me feel like I am back home in France!
 We’ve visited Quebec both in Summer and in Winter (see here for some of the best things to do in Quebec in winter) – each season had its charm!
 As the months pass by, Quebec City transforms over and over again.
-I’ve ventured the city to find the most Instagrammable places in Quebec City and have put together a quick list for you.
+I’ve ventured into the city to find the most Instagrammable places in Quebec City and have put together a quick list for you.
 If you are traveling alone and you don’t have someone to take all these pretty pictures for you, don’t forget to bring a good selfie stick to capture the moment!
 There are so many epic photo spots in Quebec City, I know it can be tough to narrow it down especially if you only have a few days…

 Let’s take a look at some of the most Instagrammable places in Quebec City !

 1. Fairmont Chateau Frontenac

 Fairmont Chateau Frontenac is found at the old city walls (a UNESCO World Heritage site) of Quebec City, with both the old city and the Lawrence River framing it romantically.
 It’s a stunning urban hotel – one of the finest on all of planet Earth – and a grand statement of the power of human architecture.
 It recently underwent a kind of renaissance redevelopment, polishing and sharpening its romantic aesthetics.
 Now it stands as both a new and old piece of Quebec City and undoubtedly one of the very best Instagrammable places in Quebec City.